 World oil and natural gas prices are quoted in United States dollars.
 The Canadian/United States dollar exchange rate, which fluctuates over time, consequently affects the price received by Canadian producers of oil and natural gas.
-Material increases in the value of the Canadian dollar relative to the United States dollar will negatively affect Petrus' production revenues.
-Accordingly, exchange rates between Canada and the United States could affect the future value of our reserves as determined by independent evaluators.
-Although a low value of the Canadian dollar relative to the United States dollar may positively affect the price we receive for our oil and natural gas production, it could also result in an increase in the price for certain goods used for the Corporation's operations, which may have a negative impact on Petrus' financial results.
+Material increases in the value of the Canadian dollar relative to the United States dollar will negatively affect the Corporation's production revenues.
+Accordingly, exchange rates between Canada and the United States could affect the future value of the Corporation's reserves as determined by independent evaluators.
+Although a low value of the Canadian dollar may positively affect the price the Corporation receives for its oil and natural gas production, it could also result in an increase in the price for certain goods used for the Corporation's operations, which may have a negative impact on the Corporation's financial results.

-To the extent that Petrus engages in risk management activities related to foreign exchange rates, there is a credit risk associated with counterparties with which we may contract.
+To the extent that the Corporation engages in risk management activities related to foreign exchange rates, there is a credit risk associated with counterparties with which the Corporation may contract.

-An increase in interest rates could result in a significant increase in the amount we pay to service debt, resulting in a reduced amount available to fund our exploration and development activities and could negatively impact the market price of the Common Shares.
+An increase in interest rates could result in a significant increase in the amount the Corporation pays to service debt, resulting in a reduced amount available to fund its exploration and development activities, and if applicable, the cash available for dividends and could negatively impact the market price of the Common Shares.